tthorntone/AdNauseam-Wiki/Dynamic-filtering:-precedence.md

 All cells override the `all` cells.
 The local `all` cell overrides the global `all` cell.

-The UI is designed in such way that the precedence logic should quickly become obvious.
+The UI is designed in such way that the precedence logic should quickly become obvious with usage.